Skip to main content

 Cognitive restructuring is self-explanatory: the cognitive therapist uses this technique to ground the patient’s thoughts in something that corresponds to reality.

-A patient may walk into a cognitive therapist’s office, worried about a big speech or presentation he or she has to give in a week or so.
-He or she may feel worried about how the presentation will go, or have sweaty palms and overwhelming fear of the event’s outcome.
 The cognitive therapist will enact the scene with his patient, trying to help the patient place himself or herself in the actual event – though it is still a future event.
 The goal is to get the patient in a position to see his reaction, discuss why he has the reaction he does, and discuss times in which the exact opposite happened.

-In the case of the business employee, the cognitive therapist will try to help the patient recall times in which he or she expressed confidence in speeches and presentations.
 The goal of such discussion is to help the patient see that to presume he or she will fail in their presentation is a false assumption – and why assume the worst when things could go well?
 Placing the patient in times of success can help to reduce the sweaty palms, stammered voice, and frightened appearance in public – all symptomatic of cognitive distortions.

 The next cognitive behavioral therapy technique for anxiety is exposure therapy.
 The term ‘exposure’ therapy is self-evident: this therapy ‘exposes’ the patient to face fear head-on.

 For example, if a patient has a fear of heights, the cognitive therapist may take the patient to the top of the therapy clinic and walk him near the edge of the building.
-The therapist may do this repeatedly until the individual can walk on the top of the building without clamming up, getting sweaty palms, and panicking so quickly.
+The therapist may do this repeatedly until the individual can walk on the top of the building without clamming up, getting sweaty palms, and panicking quickly.

 If the patient has a fear of snakes, the therapist may take the patient to a snake owner’s estate and allow him or her to walk around and see the various snakes in aquariums or cages – to convince the individual that there is no reason to fear snakes.
 The cognitive therapist will do this until the patient no longer fears snakes as much.